 When NALC/USPS support is established, stand-ups are an excellent source of communications with both parties at the same time.
 Consistent stand-ups bring a sense of comradery and allow for all parties to be on the same page as to the expectations of the food drive.

-Your food drive coordinator and/or branch president can view and print all items dealing with the food drive.
-These items are available at: www.nalc.org/community-service/food-drive.
-You can also invite local food bank/pantry representatives to share information about how the food drive can help those in your community.
+During stand-ups, you can show the promotional video that is provided on the NALC website in the Stamp Out Hunger Media Center.
+Your and/or Branch president can view and print all items dealing with the food drive.
+These items are all available at www.nalc.org/community-service/food-drive-toolkit.
+You can also invite a local food banks/pantries representatives to share information about how the food drive can help those in your community.